SFI-Lero/OSPO/About.md

       it is also one of the main reasons why open source has thrived in recent years.
-Lero encourages its members to contribute back to the OSS community (see Lero Open Science Charter - link to be added), which not only builds goodwill with the Open Source community whose code might be the building block for one or more Lero projects, but also can be beneficial in creating potential funding opportunities by showcasing Lero’s contributions (because Open Science contributions are much more visible) to interested parties.
+Lero encourages its members to contribute back to the OSS community (see Lero Open Science Charter - link to be added), which not only builds goodwill with the Open Source community whose code might be the building block for one or more Lero projects, but also can be beneficial in creating potential funding opportunities by showcasing Lero’s contributions to interested parties.
       </p>
     <p class="text-justify">Other than supporting Lero members’ interaction with the OSS community, the OSPO also advocates and promotes
       Lero’s Open Science policies and helps the Lero members with various activities & efforts related to Open Science.